US STOCKS-Wall Street ends lower on stimulus uncertainty, Facebook weighs

 Positive updates on the COVID-19 vaccine development along with hopes for a fresh fiscal stimulus package have helped fuel a rise in Wall Street's main indexes to all-time highs, with the S&P 500 surpassing 3,700 points for the first time on Tuesday.

-Facebook FB.O shares extended declines late in the session after the U.S. Federal Trade Commission and nearly every U.S. state sued the social media company on Wednesday, saying that it broke antitrust law and should potentially be broken up.
-The news weighed on other mega cap names such as Alphabet GOOGL.O and sent the NYSE FANG+ ETF down about 2%.
+Facebook FB.O shares extended declines late in the session before closing down 1.93% after the U.S. Federal Trade Commission and nearly every U.S. state sued the social media company on Wednesday, saying that it broke antitrust law and should potentially be broken up.
+The news weighed on other mega cap names such as Alphabet GOOGL.O and sent the NYSE FANG+ ETF .NYFANG down 2.00%.

 With overall valuations now at extremely high levels, some investors worry stocks could be more vulnerable to any bad news such as unexpected setbacks in the roll-out of coronavirus vaccines or delays in stimulus.